V2dha/NOvid-20/README.md

   <br />
   An online doctor and a health assistant, whenever and wherever you need.
   <br />
-  An amazing PWA which is a solution to foretell the likelihood of being in vicinity of COVID-19
+  A solution to foretell the likelihood of being in vicinity of COVID-19 using ML and AI.
   <br />
   <br />
   </p>